 For ease of construction, you need to choose between stitching the outer or inner seam.
 Here are how some big brands are doing it (though it might vary between styles too):

-Topstitching the inner seam: Wrangler
+Topstitching the outer seam: Wrangler

 Sewing the yoke